-With Kyoto being the heart of traditional Japan, you’ll find many beautiful gardens, rustic wooden houses, and over 1600 temples there.
-It’s easy to spend a week exploring the city and just barely scratch the surface.
-So how do you choose what to see?
-Read on…
+With Kyoto being the heart of traditional Japan, you’ll find many beautifully designed gardens, wooden houses, temples, and other worthwhile attractions there.
+This makes it easy to spend a week exploring the city and barely scratch the surface.
+So how do you choose which places to visit?

 Take a Ride on the Sagano Romantic Train